TheMetalBit/HashBash/README.md

 ---

-## Running
+## Running - !!!ALWAYS RUN AS ROOT or ADMINISTRASTOR!!! or HashBash will fail!

 # (Note) - HashBash.py Should always be run from the current working Hashcat-x.x.x directory!
 ```bash
 python3 hashbash.py
 ```